mark-sed/moss-lang/docs/language-reference/x-bytecode-and-program-sharing.md

 Constants and values are stored in memory pool and the bytecode (unlike Java or CPython) is register based.

-Bytecode is stored in little endian byte order.
+Bytecode is stored in little endian byte order (with byte being 8 bits).

 ## Memory pools